Skip to main content

 Differences in Vertica SQL compared to other SQL dialects

-• There is a DROP TABLE IF EXISTS and DROP VIEW IF EXISTS statement so no need to use a stored procedure or another more complicated check
+• There is a DROP TABLE IF EXISTS and DROP VIEW IF EXISTS statement, so there's no need to use a stored procedure or another more complicated check.

-• You should use DATETIME columns for the date and time of an event (not TIMESTAMP)
+• Use DATETIME columns for the date and time of an event (not TIMESTAMP).

-• inserting hard-coded values in a UNION chain
+• Inserting hard-coded values in a UNION chain has a special syntax (see below).

-• update statement doesn't take table to be updated in from statement
+• UPDATE statements don't take the table to be updated in the FROM clause (see below).

 Date null checks